ariskyr/PCM_Coding/README.md

 Code written in Matlab, version 2021b.

-All functions are run from the runfilePCM.m
+algorithms for a normal distribution source can be run from the runfilePCMA.m algorithm for an AR(5) auto regressive model can be run from the runfilePCMB.m
 ## Author

 - [@Aris_Kyriakopoulos](https://github.com/SneakyTattas)